Preacher Driftwater told me, “I want to preach about America in the worst way.”

 Give us some remedies (I told my friend).
 Tell about someone who is doing it right, who is a strength to America and a blessing to mankind.
 Yes, go ahead and lay out the problem.
 But don’t dwell on it.
 Move on to the positive, to examples of people who are doing something helpful, something inspiring, something righteous.

-This week I came across an article of mine from the 1980s urging pastors to tell their church members the right way to lead a family and not just harass them for not doing all they should be doing.
+Not long ago I came across an article of mine from the 1980s urging pastors to tell their church members the right way to lead a family and not just harass them for what they’re not doing.

 Here is an excerpt…